Dynasty (1981 TV series) season 1: Episodes

+Claudia is forced to reveal her affair with Steven on the stand, and an enraged Matthew attacks Blake.
+Claudia runs away with Lindsay, but they get into a car accident.
+The prosecution calls a new witness, and a mysterious woman in a white hat and veil enters.
+Fallon recognizes the woman as her mother.
+Note: Blake's ex-wife Alexis makes her first appearance near the end of the episode, unnamed and played by uncredited actress Maggie Wickman.
+"The Testimony" is the last episode to air on a Monday, and Dynasty moves to Wednesdays for season two.

 Reception

 The first season of Dynasty was "modestly popular" among viewers, ranking #28 in the United States with a 19.0 Nielsen rating, while #1 series Dallas achieved a 31.8 rating that season.
 Season one of Dynasty aired on Monday nights.
 ABC rebroadcast the season in summer 1981 at 10:00 PM on Wednesdays, the new time slot for season two, and initiated a media blitz to promote the series.